 The 46th Annual Festival of Native Arts is scheduled to be held Thursday, Friday, and Saturday, February 28, March 1-2, 2019.
 Once again the performances will take place at the Charles Davis Concert Hall and the vendors will be in the Great Hall at the University of Alaska Fairbanks campus.
-Daytime workshops will be held on campus on Thursday and Friday, the Pow-wow will be in the Wood Center on Saturday 12PM-4PM.
-You can find more information by selecting the schedule tab in the menu.
+Daytime workshops will be held on campus on Thursday and Friday, You can find more information by selecting the schedule tab in the menu.

 Frequently Asked Questions

 Where is the event located?

 At the Davis Concert Hall in the Fine Arts Complex on the UAF Campus.
 A map of the UAF campus is available at https://uaf.edu/campusmap/

 The 2020 Festival of Native Arts takes place on March 19th-21st, 2020.

 If I don’t have a ride, how can I get there?